alexis-arcen/rocq-word-commutation/README.md

 ## Project Structure
 -   `proof/` : Contains the formal proof in Rocq (`.v` files).
--   [Mathematical theory](./theory.md) : Mathematical proof of the Commutation Lemma.
+-   [./theory.md](./theory.md) : Mathematical proof of the Commutation Lemma.
 -   [Rocq Implementation](./docs/rocq_details.md) : Technical explanation of the formal proof and tactics used.

 > [!IMPORTANT]